-• The fraudster parks on the left-hand side of a quiet residential road.
+• Scammers park on the left side of quiet residential roads.

-• They then flash their lights or follow the vehicle, urging the driver to stop.
+• They flash lights or tail the vehicle, forcing drivers to stop.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.